iden3/circom/mkdocs/docs/getting-started/proving-circuits.md

 # Proving circuits

-After compiling the circuit and running the witness calculator with an appropriate input we have a file with extension .wtns that contains all the computed signals and a file with extension .r1cs that contains the constraints describing the circuit.
-Both files will be used in our proof.
+After compiling the circuit and running the witness calculator with an appropriate input, we have a file with extension .wtns that contains all the computed signals and, a file with extension .r1cs that contains the constraints describing the circuit.
+Both files will be used to create our proof.

-Now, we will use the `snarkjs` tool to generate and validate our zk-SNARK.
+Now, we will use the `snarkjs` tool to generate and validate a proof for our input.
 In particular, using the multiplier2, **we will prove that we are able to provide the two factors of the number 33**.
 That is, we will show that we know two integers `a` and `b` such that when we multiply them, it results in the number 33.

+We are going to use the [Groth16](https://eprint.iacr.org/2016/260) zk-SNARK protocol.
+To use this protocol, you will need to generate a [trusted setup](../../background/background#trusted-setup).
+**Groth16 requires a per circuit trusted setup**.
+In more detail, the trusted setup consists of 2 parts:

+- The powers of tau, which is independent of the circuit.
+- The phase 2, which depends on the circuit.

-Before generating the proof, you will need to generate a [trusted setup](../../background/background#trusted-setup).
-Generating a trusted setup consists of 2 parts: powers of tau and phase 2.
-Next, we provide a very basic ceremony for creating the trusted setup for the [Groth16](https://eprint.iacr.org/2016/260) zk-SNARK protocol.
-We also provide the basic commands to create and verify [Groth16](https://eprint.iacr.org/2016/260) proofs.
+Next, we provide a very basic ceremony for creating the trusted setup and we also provide the basic commands to create and verify [Groth16](https://eprint.iacr.org/2016/260) proofs.
 Review the related [Background](../../background/background) section and check [the snarkjs tutorial](https://github.com/iden3/snarkjs) for further information.

 ## Trusted setup: Powers of Tau <a id="my-first-trusted-setup"></a>